 Furthermore, one of the really unique and interesting things about the look and setting of the Lowry Hill East neighborhood is that it is almost entirely dominated by large apartment buildings, such as apartment complexes or high-rise apartments.
 71.4% of the residential real estate here is classified as such.
 This puts this neighborhood on the map as having a higher proportion of large apartment buildings than 95.3% of all neighborhoods in America.

-Most American households own a car or other vehicle.
-Many own two cars or perhaps three.
-In the United States, it is useful to have an automobile not only for commuting, but also for shopping and getting to other services one needs.
-But NeighborhoodScout's analysis revealed that households in the Lowry Hill East neighborhood have a highly unusual car ownership.
+American households most often have a car, and regularly they have two or three.
+But households in the Lowry Hill East neighborhood buck this trend.
 20.1% of the households in this neighborhood don't own a car at all.
 This is more carless households than NeighborhoodScout found in 95.2% of U.S. neighborhoods.

 Did you know that the Lowry Hill East neighborhood has more Norwegian and Swedish ancestry people living in it than nearly any neighborhood in America?
 It's true!
 In fact, 11.0% of this neighborhood's residents have Norwegian ancestry and 5.6% have Swedish ancestry.